Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Introduction

 \section{Introduction}

-The thesis of J.-P. Serre, at the beginning of the fifties, introduced the idea of using the cohomology of loop spaces in topology.
-Topologists have quickly studied the cohomology of iterated loop spaces $\Omega^n X$ which are spaces of maps $f: S^n\rightarrow X$ on spheres $S^n$.
-The computation of the cohomology of $\Omega^n X$ would make possible the determination of homotopy classes of these maps $f: S^n\rightarrow X$ but, for the moment, this computation is well understood only when $X$ is the $n$-fold suspension of a space $X = \Sigma^n Z$.
-Besides, we have a comprehensive knowledge of the homotopy classes of finite cell complexes in a few particular cases only (which do not include spheres) for which the homotopy vanishes in dimension $n>1$.
+The goal of this article is to make explicit a structured complex whose homology computes the cohomology of the $p$-profinite completion of the $n$-fold loop space of a sphere of dimension $d = n-m<n$.

-Our works \cite{EinfinityBar,IteratedBar} give an algebraic device to model iterated loop spaces $\Omega^n X$ on all spaces $X$ and for every value of $n$.
-The goal of this paper is to explain how to make explicit a structured complex computing the cohomology of a profinite completion of the iterated loop spaces $\Omega^n S^{n-m}$ from this model, by putting together results of~\cite{EinfinityBar,IteratedBar} and of another article~\cite{EnKoszulDuality}.
-The obtained complex is defined purely algebraically, in terms of the internal structure of certain operads, and inherits nice operadic structures from which we hope to get information of new nature on the topology of $\Omega^n S^{n-m}$.
+The homology of the $n$-fold loop space on the $n$-sphere $\Omega^n S^n$ was first determined by Araki-Kudo in~\cite{ArakiKudo}, in the $\FF_2$-coefficient case, by using a construction of natural homological operations, later called the Araki-Kudo-Dyer-Lashof operations, associated to iterated loop spaces.
+The definition of these operations was generalized by F. Cohen in~\cite{Cohen}.
+The outcome of Cohen's construction is a computation of the homology of the $n$-fold space of a suspension $\Omega^n\Sigma^n X$ as a functor on the homology of the space $X$.
+The work of F. Cohen also gives the connection between the algebra of the Araki-Kudo-Dyer-Lashof operations and the equivariant homology of the Boardman-Vogt little $n$-cubes operad $\COp_n$.
+The homology of the $n$-fold loop space $\Omega^n S^{n-m}$, where $m>0$, has been computed by Hunter in~\cite{Hunter} in the case $m=1$, and by Cohen-Peterson in~\cite{CohenPeterson} in the case $n=\infty$ and $m=2$.
+Little is known on this homology otherwise.

-The $E_n$-operads give the core structures of our construction.
-For our purpose, we consider $E_n$-operads in the category of differential graded modules (dg-modules for short) and we use the noun $E_n$-algebra to refer to any category of algebras associated to an $E_n$-operad in that ambient category.
-In that context, the $E_n$-operads refer to the homotopy type of operads which are weakly equivalent to the chain operad of Boardman-Vogt little $n$-cubes.
+The goal of this paper is not to give a computation method, but rather to give a chain complex which makes explicit the connection between the cohomology of such iterated loop space~$\Omega^n S^{n-m}$ and homotopical structures attached to~$E_n$-operads.
+For our purpose, we consider $E_n$-operads in the category of differential graded modules (dg-modules for short) and we use the noun $E_n$-algebra to refer to any category of algebras in dg-modules associated to an $E_n$-operad.
+In our setting, an $E_n$-operad is precisely defined as an operad which is weakly equivalent to the chain operad of Boardman-Vogt' little $n$-cubes $\COp_n$.
+Let us explain the result of our construction.

 Most models of $E_n$-operads come in nested sequences